Top New Jersey Personal Injury Lawyers

 If you or a loved one are considering filing a personal injury claim, it’s crucial that you hire a seasoned legal professional to help fight for the restitution you’re entitled to.
 You need someone who has extensive experience working with insurance companies, negotiating settlements, and presenting evidence in court to ensure your case receives a reasonable payout.
 In addition, lawsuits are stressful and time-consuming.
 Your attorney will take care of everything that is required so you can put your energy and focus into making a full recovery.

 NJ Personal Injury Attorneys Providing Exceptional Legal Assistance

 The legal team at the Princeton-based personal injury law firm of Lependorf & Silverstein, P.C. is composed of reliable lawyers who handle a wide variety of personal injury cases, including auto accidents, bicycle accidents, birth injury, traumatic brain injury, construction accidents, product liability, and much more.
-For more information on the services we provide, please contact our New Jersey personal injury attorneys at (609) 240-0040 today.
+If you were injured in Hamilton, South Brunswick, West Windsor, Lawrence Township, or elsewhere in the state, please contact our New Jersey personal injury attorneys at (609) 429-5854 for more information on the services we provide.